• Skip to primary navigation

 Analyzing the 12 Days of Christmas

-I’m excited for my students to see the concepts that we’re learning in a real world context.
-We have a few days before Christmas break where we can do some project based learning.
-This will be perfect.
+What a fun resource to help students to see the concepts that we’re learning in a real world context.
+If you have a few days before Christmas break, this is perfect for some project-based learning.
 The lesson plans on this website are pretty complete and will take us 1 to 2 class periods.

 Christmas Themed Word Problems